GurkiratSingh111/GameTrackerPro/app/src/main/java/ca/cmpt276/carbon/docs/readme1.txt

     This is to re-enforce the positivity of the cooperative gameplay.
     However this constraint can be removed if necessary.

+Constraints:

+    Player count set to 4 for the moment.

 Acknowledgements and Credits: